ANHIG/IMGTHLA/README.md

 ### FASTA folder

 All files in this folder are provided in the FASTA sequence format.
 Please note the FASTA format contains no alignment information.
+Due to large file sizes (>100MB) some fasta files will be provided as compressed files.
+This currently includes the hla_gen.fasta.

 Files designated “X_prot.fasta”, where X is a locus or gene, contain protein sequences.
 Please note that alleles that contain non-coding variations may be identical at the protein level.